corda/corda5-samples/java-samples/corda5-negotiation-cordapp/README.md

 #### Step 4: Accept the new proposal from bob  `AcceptFlow`
 In this step, Alice will accept the new proposal from Bob.
-Goto `POST /flow/{holdingidentityshorthash}`, enter Alice's identity short hash and request body, we also need to provide the proposalId, which is same as the proposal ID used in ModifyFlow body.
+Goto `POST /flow/{holdingidentityshorthash}`, enter Alice's identity short hash and request body, we also need to provide the proposalId, which is same as the proposal ID used in ModifyFlow body and also Alice's own details (this is because the Accept smart contract requires this information)
 ```
 {
   "clientRequestId": "AcceptFlow",
   "flowClassName": "com.r3.developers.samples.negotiation.workflows.accept.AcceptFlowRequest",
   "requestBody": {
-      "proposalID": "<use the proposal id here>"
+      "proposalID": "<use the proposal id here>",
+      "acceptor": "CN=Alice, OU=Test Dept, O=R3, L=London, C=GB"
   }
 }
 ```